-Tip 1: make short shrift of blemishes and other skin discolorations
+Tip 1: eliminate blemishes and other skin discolourations

 Then go for products that inhibit melanin (pigment) production.
 Ingredients such as vitamin C, niacinamide, acetyl glucosamine and retinol have been proven to be effective.
 Also use an AHA or BHA exfoliant daily.
 Apply the product all over your face (or on the body part in question), not just on the spots.
 Be patient: it may take six to twelve weeks before you see the results.

 If you’ve never used an AHA or BHA exfoliant, you will definitely notice an immediate improvement.
 The dull skin tone disappears to make way for a more radiant complexion and you be less prone to pimples.
 And why not use a brightening product to make your skin more radiant?

 Retinol is an effective anti-aging ingredient.
 It contributes to healthier cells, improves the skin’s firmness and texture and helps it function as a barrier.

 Products with retinol as an active ingredient come in various strengths.
 If your wrinkles are pronounced or you suffer from other sun damage, then you will benefit from using a stronger retinol-based cream.
 While not every skin tolerates high concentrations of retinol, it is worth checking how your skin responds to it.
 You can also alternate between a product with a high concentration of retinol and one with a lower concentration.

 What if you never used retinol before?
 Only use your retinol-based cream every other day and/or blend it with a serum or moisturiser without an SPF to reduce its strength.
 If your skin tolerates this for one or two weeks, then you can consider using your retinol cream daily.